 Among the most revered and versatile British session and touring bassists, Mo Foster’s talents as a composer, musician, educator, and author are equaled by his uncanny wit, hospitality, and sidesplitting sense of humor!
 You know Mo the bassist from his stellar work with a wide range of artists and ensembles including Affinity, Jeff Beck, Eric Clapton, Phil Collins, Luka Bloom, Howard Jones, Russ Ballard, Michael Schenker, Maggie Bell, Gerry Rafferty, Joan Armatrading, Kevin Ayres, Gary Moore, Scott Walker, and the London Symphony Orchestra, among scores of others.
 We first interviewed Mo in London in 2014.

-And we caught up with Mo in November 2020 via Zoom to discuss his new live album, Mo Foster & Friends In Concert, which will be available in March 2021.
+And we caught up with Mo in November 2020 via Zoom to discuss his new live album, Mo Foster & Friends In Concert, which was released in March 2021.

 From Mo’s official press release….

 One of the industry’s most prestigious bass guitarists, and renowned producer, composer, author and session musician, Mo Foster, announces release of new album, with his new band, that’s set to become a must-have jazz classic

 “A rare night of great music – lovely vibe, immaculate sound — the music connects very directly”.
 Malcolm Edmonstone – Professor at the Guildhall School of Music

 ‘What a great band Mo’ – Terry Rawlings, film editor: Blade-Runner, Alien

 ‘Beautiful textures and dynamics.
 Your playing puts the rest of us to shame as usual…’ Joel McIver – Editor, Bass Guitar Magazine